Covid-19 in the Middle East: situation report for week ending 27 June 2020

 The coronavirus struck Sudan in the midst of a political transition following a popular uprising against the regime of President Bashir and the country is ill-equipped to cope with a major epidemic.
 Testing is very limited and official figures don’t reflect the full scale of the outbreak.
 Most cases are said to be in and around the capital, Khartoum, but there’s also concern about the Darfur area where large numbers of deaths are being reported, apparently caused by Covid-19.

-The OCHA has previously reported on the deterioration in Sudan’s health care system which was already “under extreme stress” before the arrival of Covid-19.
-It said 81% of the population have no access to a functional health centre within two hours’ walk from their home.
+The OCHA reports further deterioration in Sudan’s health care system which was already “under extreme stress” before the arrival of Covid-19.
+It says 81% of the population have no access to a functional health centre within two hours’ walk from their home.
 Some existing facilities have been closed due to virus outbreaks or lack of medical staff.

 For more details see: Covid-19 in Sudan